cruddy/docs/Fields.md

 $schema->string('bar')->required(self::WHEN_EXISTS);
 ```

+Since v0.4.0 fields are automatically marked required based on the information from the validation rules.

 ### Unique fields

 In Cruddy you can copy models.
 But sometimes it is not desired that field is copied (like timestamps).
 You can disable copying specific field using `unique` modifier:

 ```php
 $schema->datetime('last_login_at')->unique();